Florida’s Office of Statewide Prosecution

 Attorneys for Prosecutions by the Statewide Prosecution

-If your case is being prosecuted in the Tampa Bay area by the Office of Statewide Prosecution, contact an experienced criminal defense attorney at the Sammis Law Firm.
+If the Office of Statewide Prosecution is prosecuting your case in the Tampa Bay area, contact an experienced criminal defense attorney at the Sammis Law Firm.

-Our main office is located in downtown Tampa, FL.
-We also have a second office in New Port Richey, across from the West Pasco Judicial Center courthouse.
+Visit our main office in downtown Tampa, FL.
+We have additional offices in New Port Richey, across from the West Pasco Judicial Center courthouse and in Pinellas County, near the Criminal Justice Center (CJC) courthouse in Clearwater, FL.

 Many of these cases involve complex economic crimes, white-collar crimes, computer crimes, money laundering, racketeering, or engaging in a scheme to defraud.